Chart Color Schemes

 The educational profile of Croydon - East exceeds national averages, with above-average qualification levels and academic performance metrics

-Croydon has educational qualifications that lag behind Greater Melbourne's regional benchmarks.
-Specifically, 28.4% of residents aged 15+ hold university degrees compared to the region's 37.0%.
-This gap suggests potential for educational development and skill enhancement.
-Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.2%).
+Croydon's residents aged 15+ have educational qualifications that trail Greater Melbourne's regional benchmarks.
+Specifically, 28.4% of Croydon residents hold university degrees compared to 37.0% in Greater Melbourne.
+This difference suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.2%).

-Vocational credentials are also prevalent, with 35.1% of residents aged 15+ holding such qualifications – advanced diplomas (11.9%) and certificates (23.2%).
+Trade and technical skills are prominent, with 35.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (23.2%).
 Educational participation is high, with 26.0% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 5.9% in secondary education, and 3.9% pursuing tertiary education.
-Ruskin Park Primary School and Dorset Primary School serve the area collectively, educating 1,003 students.
-These schools focus exclusively on primary education, with secondary options available nearby.
-Limited local school capacity (5.8 places per 100 residents vs regional average of 15.5) means many families travel to nearby areas for schooling.

 Frequently Asked Questions - Education